hyperledger/indy-node/docs/transactions.md

 - `verkey` (base58-encoded string; optional):

     Target verification key as base58-encoded string.
-If not set, then either the target identifier (`dest`) is 32-bit cryptonym CID (this is deprecated), or this is a user under guardianship (doesnt owns the identifier yet).
+If not set, then either the target identifier (`did`) is 32-bit cryptonym CID (this is deprecated), or this is a user under guardianship (doesnt owns the identifier yet).

 - `alias` (string; optional):

     NYM's alias.

-If there is no NYM transaction with the specified DID (`dest`), then it can be considered as creation of a new DID.
+If there is no NYM transaction with the specified DID (`did`), then it can be considered as creation of a new DID.

-If there is a NYM transaction with the specified DID (`dest`),  then this is update of existing DID.
+If there is a NYM transaction with the specified DID (`did`),  then this is update of existing DID.
 In this case we can specify only the values we would like to override.
 All unspecified values remain the same.
-So, if key rotation needs to be performed, the owner of the DID needs to send a NYM request with `dest` and `verkey` only. `role` and `alias` will stay the same.
+So, if key rotation needs to be performed, the owner of the DID needs to send a NYM request with `did` and `verkey` only. `role` and `alias` will stay the same.

 **Example**:
 ```
 {
-    "dest":"GEzcdDLhCpGCYRHW82kjHd",
+    "txnType":"1",

+    "data": {
+        "did":"GEzcdDLhCpGCYRHW82kjHd",
         "verkey":"~HmUWn928bnFT6Ephf65YXv",
         "role":"101",

-    "type":"1",
-    "identifier":"L5AD5g65TDQr1PPHHRoiGf",
+    },

+    "reqMetadata": {
         "reqId":1513945121191691,
+        "senderDid":"L5AD5g65TDQr1PPHHRoiGf",
         "signature":"3SyRto3MGcBy1o4UmHoDezy1TJiNHDdU9o7TjHtYcSqgtpWzejMoHDrz3dpT93Xe8QXMF2tJVCQTtGmebmS2DkLS",
-    "signatures":null,
-    "txnTime":1513945121
+        "multiSignature":null,
+    },
+    "txnMetadata": {
+        "creationTime":1513945121,
+    },

 }
 ```

 #### ATTRIB
 Adds attribute to a NYM record

-- `dest` (base58-encoded string):
+- `did` (base58-encoded string):

     Target DID as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `identifier` metadata field, where `identifier` is the DID of the submitter.
+    It differs from `senderDid` metadata field, where `senderDid` is the DID of the submitter.

-    *Example*: `identifier` is a DID of a Trust Anchor setting an attribute for a DID, and `dest` is the DID we set an attribute for.
+    *Example*: `senderDid` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we set an attribute for.

 - `raw` (sha256 hash string; mutually exclusive with `hash` and `enc`):